The Open 2019: How to watch The Open Championship golf – TV channel, live stream, dates, times

 When is The Open 2019?

-Championship matches will take place from Thursday 18th July 2019 and run until Sunday 21st July 2019.
+Championship matches at The Open will take place from Thursday 18th July 2019 and run until Sunday 21st July 2019.

 Warm-up matches will take place in the build-up to the tournament before it officially begins.